-Learn to quieten your inner critic, the little voice inside your head that is always ready to remind you of your failings and just as readily dismisses your achievements.
+As a life coach, I’m often working with clients to help quieten the voice of the inner critic.
+That little voice inside your head isn’t always balanced – it’s generally ready to remind you of your failings but it’s just as ready to dismiss your achievements.

 1. Pay attention to the judgements you make about yourself and others

-All of us make judgements but the people who have the loudest inner critic often find that they’re more judgemental of others too.
-Try not to judge the fact that you’re judging but rather just start to notice when it’s happening.
+All of us make judgements of ourselves and others but the people who have the loudest inner critic generally find that they’re more judgemental of others too.
+Try not to judge the fact that you’re judging but rather, simply begin to notice each time it’s happening.

-2. Aim to become more accepting of people, including yourself
+2. Aim to become more accepting of others first

-3. Notice the most common messages and actively reframe them to help quieten your inner critic
+3. Notice your critic’s most common messages and actively reframe them

-4. Connect with your wise self and have an internal conversation with the inner critic
+4. Have an internal conversation with the inner critic

-Consider how the wise and compassionate parts of you might approach your inner critic with a sense of kindness and consideration.
-If you find this difficult to do as a conversation in your head, journal as though you’re conversing between your wise self and your inner critic.
+Consider how the wise and compassionate parts of you might approach your inner critic with understanding.
+If you find this difficult to do as a conversation in your head, try journalling as though you’re having a conversation between your wise self and your inner critic.

-5. Bring one of your disowned selves to life
+5. Bring another aspect of yourself to life

 Try to actively engage the assertive or lighthearted aspect of yourself to balance out the voice of the inner critic.